Greyfriars School: Location

-Greyfriars School is situated in the county of Kent, southeast England.
+Greyfriars School is in the county of Kent, southeast England.
 The school lies on the fictional river Sark, upstream of the nearby village of Friardale and downstream of the market town of Courtfield.
 It is near the coast: the fishing village of Pegg is described as being within a mile (1.6 km).
 There are two other public schools nearby, Cliff House girls school and Highcliffe.
 Farther away are the towns of Lantham and Wapshott.

 Organisation

 The school consists of seven forms, loosely based on age groups.
+These are: First Form (Year 7), Second Form (Year 8), Third Form (Year 9), Lower Fourth / "The Remove" (Year 10), Upper Fourth (Year 11A), "The Shell" (Year 11B), Fifth Form (Year 12) and Sixth Form (Year 13).
 Each form has its own Form Master, who takes the majority of the lessons.
 Specialist masters are used for French, sports and mathematics.

 The Headmaster appoints a Head Prefect, who is responsible for leading the other Prefects and supporting the Headmaster in matters of school discipline.
 There is also a School Captain, who is head of school games.
 The School Captain is elected by a democratic vote of all members of the school.
 In the great majority of the stories, both positions were held by George Bernard Wingate.
 Similarly, each Form has a Head Boy, appointed by the Form Master and a Form Captain, elected by the Form.

 Unusually, both in terms of real-life public schools and their fictional counterparts, Greyfriars School does not have a house system.
 In the early Magnet stories, this created a problem for the author in that inter-house rivalries are a useful source of plot conflicts in many fictional school stories.
-To compensate for this, Frank Richards created three separate forms of similar age groups at Greyfriars (the Lower Fourth, the Fourth and the Upper Fourth) as well as rival characters in the neighbouring Highcliffe School.
+To compensate for this, Frank Richards created three separate forms of similar age groups at Greyfriars (the "Remove", the Upper Fourth, and the "Shell") as well as rival characters in the neighbouring Highcliffe School.
 As the stories developed, the time would come when plot conflicts would arise naturally from the minutely detailed characters that were fleshed out over the years.

-The school is supervised by a Board of Governors, whose members include the buffoonish local landowner, Sir Hilton Popper, as well as Colonel Wharton and Major Cherry, both relatives of prominent characters in the Greyfriars Remove (Lower Fourth) form.
+The school is supervised by a Board of Governors, whose members include the short-tempered local landowner, Sir Hilton Popper, as well as Colonel Wharton and Major Cherry, both relatives of prominent characters in the Greyfriars Remove (Lower Fourth) form.

 Boys spend most of the day in class, or in their spare time either in a common room, on the sports fields, or in shared studies; they sleep in shared dormitories.
 Breakfast and lunch are taken communally.
 A modest high tea in hall is also provided (disparagingly known as "doorsteps and dishwater"), but most of the boys prefer to make their own arrangements in their studies, funds permitting.